Quality Filtering: Removing Sycophantic Responses

 > Note: Hyperparam analyzes each conversation and creates a

-sycophancy_scorecolumn (0.0 = authentic, 1.0 = highly sycophantic). - View sorted sample
+sycophancy_scorecolumn (0.0 = authentic, 1.0 = highly sycophantic). - Sort by the new column

-- Export filtered dataset
+- Export the view

 Expected Results